kakamband/Netscope/README.md

 # Description
 A movie streaming ecommerce website created using vanilla PHP, Javascript ans CSS (plus a little bootsrap 4).
 The website allows users to buy or rent movies according to the viewing quality[480p, 720p, 1080p] and _rent period (if rented)_.
-This was
+This was created for a school project so had no intention to production deploy.
+Thought to upload it to github to help anyone who wants to build components simillar to this.

 ## Note: